What Is No Code? Understanding The Other Big Trend In Software Development

 The growing demand for software applications has highlighted the need to develop applications faster to address market needs.

 No code app builders empower organizations to accelerate the pace of app development by making the creation process accessible to a broader audience.
-While a full-code app developed by software engineers can usually take 5-6 months to be released, a no code can be launched in a few days.
+While a full-code app developed by software engineers can usually take 5-6 months to be released, no code can be launched in a few days.

 Also, no code addresses the increasing demand for flexibility to quickly adapt web applications and add features in response to customer demands and evolving requests.